-If you or a loved one is struggling with posttraumatic stress disorder, finding the right treatment can be a challenge.
-We're here to help you determine whether the care we offer is the right fit.
+If you or a loved one is struggling with posttraumatic stress disorder (PTSD), finding the right treatment can be a challenge.
+We’re here to help you determine whether the care we offer is the right fit.

-Learn about PTSD treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about PTSD treatment at Belmont Behavioral Health System in Philadelphia, PA

 Helping a loved one get treatment for PTSD

 When your loved one is struggling with PTSD, it can be incredibly upsetting to watch.
 Also, it can be overwhelming and burdensome to you, causing you to constantly go back and forth throughout your emotions, feeling sad one minute then angry the next.
 You might have tried everything in your power to help your loved one to no avail, and while you might feel defeated and as though there is nothing left for you to do, you could not be further from the truth.
 There are always many things that you can do to help encourage your loved one to get treatment for his or her PTSD.

 For starters, it is important that you fully understand the psychological distress that your loved one is experiencing.
 You can do this by gathering as much information as possible regarding PTSD.
 This can include finding out what types of symptoms your loved one struggles with (especially the symptoms that can go unnoticed), the possible causes for his or her trauma, and what types of treatment are available to him or her.
 Arming yourself with information will not just help you put yourself in your loved one’s shoes, but it can also help you be prepared for every possible step that might be taken as time moves on.